 • Disposable earplugs (affiliate link) This virtually endless supply of earplugs will protect your blacksmith's hearing for a long time.
 Great for visitors and helpers!

 • Reusable earplugs: I have to be able to block out damaging noises AND still be able to hear my students.
-Etymotic Research High Fidelity Earplugs (affiliate link) fit my tiny ears GREAT.
-I would recommend something stronger if your blacksmith is going to be using power tools!
-I also use Loop High Fidelity Hearing Protection (affiliate link).
+My current favorite ear protection is: Loop High Fidelity Hearing Protection (affiliate link).

 • Custom molded earplugs (affiliate link) All the cool kids are doing it.
 Disposable earplugs are great, but if your blacksmith is in their shop every day, they're going to go through a lot of earplugs.
 I haven't tried these out myself yet, but they're on my list!